Recoverable robust shortest path problem under interval budgeted uncertainty representations: Recoverable robust shortest path problem

 called the \emph{arc inclusion neighborhood} (at most $k$ new arcs can be added to $X$), the \emph{arc exclusion neighborhood} (at most $k$ arcs can be removed from $X$), and the \emph{arc symmetric difference neighborhood} (at most $k$ arcs can be different in $X$ and $Y$), respectively.

-The goal in \textsc{Rec Rob SP} is to find a pair of paths $X\in \Phi$ (the first-stage path) and $Y\in \Phi(X,k)$ (the second-stage path), which minimizes the total cost in a worst case.
-The problem can be formally stated as follows:
+The goal in \textsc{Rec Rob SP} is to find a first-stage path $X\in \Phi$ and a second-stage path $Y\in \Phi(X,k)$ which minimize the total cost in a worst second-stage cost scenario $S\in \mathbb{U}$.
+Therefore, the problem can be stated as follows:

 The \textsc{Rec Rob SP} problem contains two inner problems.
-The first one is the \emph{adversarial problem}, in which an \emph{adversary} wants to find, for a given path~$X\in \Phi$, a scenario that leads to the greatest increase in the cost of a shortest path from~$\Phi(X,k)$:
+The first one is the \emph{adversarial problem}, in which an \emph{adversary} wants to find, for a given first-stage path~$X\in \Phi$, a scenario that leads to the greatest increase in the cost of a shortest path from~$\Phi(X,k)$:

-The \textsc{Rec Rob SP} problem reduces to \textsc{Adv SP}, when we set $C_e=0$ if $e\in X$ and $C_e=M$, otherwise, where $M$ is a sufficiently large number.
-The second inner problem is called the \emph{incremental problem}, which is important from a decision point of view in the second stage:
+The \textsc{Rec Rob SP} problem reduces to \textsc{Adv SP} when we set $C_e=0$ if $e\in X$ and $C_e=M$ otherwise, where $M$ is a sufficiently large number.
+Indeed, the fixed path $X$ is then the only reasonable choice in the first stage.

-where path~$X\in \Phi$ is given, and the uncertain second stage arc costs are realized in the form of the scenario~$S^*$.
-The goal is to make some modifications of~$X$ that consist in finding a cheapest path~$Y\in \Phi(X,k)$ under the cost scenario~$S^*$ in order to accommodate~$X$ to the cost realization~$S^*$.
-The \textsc{Rec Rob SP} problem reduces to \textsc{Inc SP} if $\Uset=\{S^*\}$, $C_e=0$ if $e\in X$ and $C_e=M$, otherwise.
+In the second inner problem, called the \emph{incremental problem}, the goal is to make some modifications of~$X$ that consist in finding a cheapest path~$Y\in \Phi(X,k)$ under the cost scenario~$S$ in order to adjust~$X$ to the cost realization:

-In this paper, we use the \emph{interval uncertainty} representation to model the uncertain second-stage arc costs.
-Namely, scenario set~$\Uset$ has the following form:
+where path~$X\in \Phi$ is given, and the uncertain second-stage arc costs are realized in the form of the scenario~$S$.
+This problem models the decision making in the second stage.
+The \textsc{Rec Rob SP} problem reduces to \textsc{Inc SP} if $\Uset=\{S\}$, $C_e=0$ if $e\in X$ and $C_e=M$, otherwise.
+Observe that the hardness of the adversarial (or incremental) problem immediately implies the hardness of \textsc{Rec Rob SP}.